Xiefengshang/SaveRestrictedContentBot/README.md

 Contact: [Telegram](https://t.me/MaheshChauhan)

+My update:
+- change the version of `Pyrogram` and the related code to support big file.

 A stable telegram bot to get restricted messages with custom thumbnail support , made by Mahesh Chauhan.

 - works for both public and private channels